 Note:

-• Note that although the files in those protected commits won’t be changed, when those commits follow on from earlier dirty commits, their commit ids will change, to reflect the changed history – only the SHA-1 id of the filesystem-tree will remain the same.
+) is in a protected commit, it won’tbe deleted – it’ll persist in your repository, even if the BFG deletes if from earlier commits.
+If you want the BFG to delete something you need to make sure your current commits are clean. - Note that although the files in those protected commits won’t be changed, when those commits follow on from earlier dirty commits, their commit ids will change, to reflect the changed history – only the SHA-1 id of the filesystem-tree will remain the same.

 Faster…

-The BFG is 10 – 720x faster than git-filter-branch, turning an overnight job into one that takes less than ten minutes.
+, turning an overnight job into one that takes less than ten minutes.

 BFG’s performance advantage is due to these factors:

-• The approach of git-filter-branch is to step through every commit in your repository, examining the complete file-hierarchy of each one.
+is to step through every commit in your repository, examining the complete file-hierarchy of each one.
 For the intended use-cases of The BFG this is wasteful, as we don’t care where in a file structure a ‘bad’ file exists – we just want it dealt with.
 Inherent in the nature of Git is that every file and folder is represented precisely once (and given a unique SHA-1 hash-id).
-The BFG takes advantage of this to process each and every file & folder exactly once – no need for extra work.
+The BFG takes advantage of this to process each and every file & folder exactly once – no need for extra work. - Taking advantage of the great support for parallelism in Scala and the JVM, the BFG does multi-core processing by default – the work of cleaning your Git repository is spread over every single core in your machine and typically consumes 100% of capacity for a substantial portion of the run.

-• All action takes place in a single process (the process of the JVM), so doesn’t require the frequent fork-and-exec-ing needed by git-filter-branch‘s mix of Bash and C code.
+- All action takes place in a single process (the process of the JVM), so doesn’t require the frequent fork-and-exec-ing needed by